HandBrake/HandBrake-docs/source/docs/en/latest/workflow/open-video-source.markdown

 ## Ways to open a video source

 By default, HandBrake presents the `Open Source` dialog on launch.
-It is also accessable from the `Toolbar` at the top of HandBrake's main window.
+It is also accessible from the `Toolbar` at the top of HandBrake's main window.

 <!-- .system-lin -->